munificent/craftinginterpreters/book/inheritance.md

 ^code super-find-method (2 before, 1 after)

-This is almost exactly like the code for looking up a method for a get expression, except that we call `findMethod()` on the superclass instead of on the class of the current object.
+This is almost exactly like the code for looking up a method of a get expression, except that we call `findMethod()` on the superclass instead of on the class of the current object.